Mr. Boop

-Mr. Boop was a satirical webcomic created by Alec Robbins about him being married to Betty Boop.
+Mr. Boop is a satirical webcomic created by Alec Robbins about him being married to Betty Boop.
 The comic launched on February 28, 2020.
-The comic comprises four "books" made up of 217 strips.
+The comic comprises four "books" made up of 216 strips, several videos, and a visual novel.

 Background

 Alec enjoyed the notion that a character designed as a sex symbol was now mostly remembered by grandmothers.

-Robbins' comedic style was influenced by a company he works for, Abso Lutely Productions, especially Jon Benjamin Has a Van, The Birthday Boys & Nathan for You.
+Robbins' comedic style was influenced by a company he works for, Abso Lutely Productions, especially Jon Benjamin Has a Van, The Birthday Boys and Nathan for You.